 - Criticizing without compliment.
 Critical feedback is crucial – I do it daily.
 Criticism without compliments shuts people down.
 It’s imperative you do both or mission will fail.
 Single.
 Time.
 Criticize in public…even with compliment to follow, mission still fails.

-- Easy target.
+- Micromanage.
 No boss thinks they do it.
 Most do.
 And then there’s an upper echelon of bozos who know they micromanage…and truly believe it’s the best path to hitting their team quota.
 These are the worst kind.

 - Inability to take feedback and poor listener.
 I once gave feedback to a boss that was collected by my entire leadership peer group.
 I functioned as the mouthpiece and with respect and professionalism delivered this feedback…only be told that we were wrong and that’s why he’s the boss.
 This guy has a PhD in Psycho leadership.